s2hub/docs/articles/helen_jones_digital_ocean.md

 ```

 The 2 warnings about depreciated packages can be ignored

-XXX Pro tip: if you want to install a specific version of Silverstripe CMS rather than the latest one available, XXX

 IMPORTANT: You will need to make sure there is an apache virtual host pointing to the public subfolder of the website1 folder that is created.
 See section 3.2 for details.